Finding the best walking boots isn’t always an easy task, but is vital to ensuring a, safe, comfortable and enjoyable walk.

-From easy strolls to long-distance hikes, here we test seven of the best walking boots.
+From easy strolls to long-distance hikes, here we test some of the best walking boots around.

 Reviews: Daniel Graham (DG), Carys Matthews (CM), Joe Pontin (JP)